TheGrayDot/mpqcli/README.md

 ### Extract one specific file

 Extract a single file using the `-f` option.
 If the target file in the MPQ archive is nested (in a directory) you need to include the full path.
-Similar to examples above, you can use the `-o` argument to specify the output directory.
+Similar to the examples above, you can use the `-o` argument to specify the output directory.

 ```
 mpqcli extract -f "InstallCD\Unpack\InstallLogTemplate\BaseHeader.html" <target_mpq_archive>